microsoft/PowerPlatformConnectors/independent-publisher-connectors/AccuWeather/readme.md

 Visit [AccuWeather APIs reference](https://developer.accuweather.com/apis) page for further details.

 ## Known Issues and Limitations
+* Operation "Get Daily Index Values for a Group of Indices"
-* Operation "Get Daily Index Values for a Specific Index" Not all daily indices data are available for retrieval, check (https://developer.accuweather.com/list-available-daily-indices)
+* Operation "Get Daily Index Values for a Specific Index" Not all daily indices/groups' indices data are available for retrieval, check (https://developer.accuweather.com/list-available-daily-indices)

 #### Not all operations provided by AccuWeather are part of the first IP connector submission.
 I will keep adding/updating/supporting this connector based on your feedback/requests :)